themisvr/professional-networking-app/README.md

 Q5:
  - Back end: Retrieve articles that connected users have posted as well as any non connected users (siblings)
- - Front end: Add ability to create new article
- - Front end: Add ability to comment on an existing article

 Q7:
  - Back/Front end: Show jobs from not connected users